earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ### How Do Type Hints Help?

-When you add type hints, the IDE or code editor you use will provide *hints* to help you use the right *data types* for the fields.
+When you add type hints, the IDE or code editor can be configured to provide *hints* to help you use the right *data types* for the fields.

 I'm using VS Code.
 As you can tell, I set the `roll_no` field to 0.5 even when I was hinted to use a `str`: